apache/mesos/docs/modules.md

 ## Where can Mesos modules be used?
 Modules can be specified for master, agent and tests.
 Modules can also be used with schedulers that link against libmesos.
-Currently, modules can not be used with executors.
+Currently, modules cannot be used with executors.

 ## <a name="Invoking"></a>Invoking Mesos modules